 Disability pensions and work ability

-The number of people retiring on disability pension has clearly decreased during the 2000s.
+The number of people retiring on disability pension has clearly decreased in the last few decades.
 Nevertheless, working life still ends prematurely for many due to disability.
-Work ability is increasingly supported in various ways to make it easier to continue working despite health problems.
+Work ability is increasingly supported in various ways to make it easier than before to continue working despite health problems.

-Research on disability pensions and how to support work ability produces important information for the development of pension and rehabilitation systems.
+Research into disability pensions and the support of work ability provides valuable information for the development of pensions and rehabilitation, as well as for a broader public discourse.

 Disability retirement